 Dr Agnès Bos, Lecturer, joined the Museum and Gallery Studies team in 2017.
 Previously Curator in the Decorative Arts department in the Louvre museum and adjunct professor at the Ecole du Louvre in Paris, she is a specialist in Decorative Arts from the Middle Ages to the 17th-century, with a particular focus on Early Furniture, Textiles and Tapestries, she has also published on French medieval architecture and has a special interest in history of collection and collecting.
 She has curated several exhibitions and her Catalogue raisonnéof the Medieval and Renaissance furniture of the Louvre is due out in 2019.
 See Agnès’s profile here.

-Jamie Allan Brown BA MLitt, Project Administrator, joined the Museums, Galleries and Collections Institute (MGCI) in the School of Art History in 2016 as Project Youth Programme Worker and Administrator for the international research project funded by the European Union’s Horizon 2020 programme entitled “EU-LAC-MUSEUMS: Museums and Community: Concepts, Experiences, and Sustainability in Europe, Latin America and the Caribbean.”
+Jamie Allan Brown BA MLitt, Project Coordinator, joined the Museums, Galleries and Collections Institute (MGCI) in the School of Art History in 2016 as Project Youth Programme Worker and Administrator for the international research project funded by the European Union’s Horizon 2020 programme entitled “EU-LAC-MUSEUMS: Museums and Community: Concepts, Experiences, and Sustainability in Europe, Latin America and the Caribbean.”
 A graduate of the school’s MLitt Museum and Gallery Studies course, his experience includes managing, coordinating youth programmes and securing funding for diverse community volunteer projects across Scotland and internationally.

 Ana Sol González Rueda BA MA PhD, Research Assistant, joined the Museum and Gallery Studies team in 2018 to support the EU-LAC-MUSEUMS project.
 Ana has a BA in Art History from Universidad Iberoamericana, MA in Curating Contemporary Art from the University of Essex and a PhD Museum and Gallery Studies from the University of St Andrews.
 Prior to starting her PhD, Ana worked as adjunct curator at Laboratorio Arte Alameda, Mexico City.